 - Berserker Stance is obtained through another trainer quest, this time at Level 30, and increases your critical strike at the cost of increased damage taken.
-You will mostly use it to quickly activate Berserker Rage or do a quick Pummel when Shield Bash is on cooldown, following it up with a swap back to Defensive Stance.
+You will mostly use it to quickly activate Berserker Rage, following it up with a swap back to Defensive Stance.

 Core Rotational Abilities for Warrior Tanks

 Shield Slam deals Physical damage to a single-target, modified by your block value.
 It causes high threat, and also has a 50% chance of dispelling one magic effect.

 Sunder Armor reduces the armor of one enemy and stacks up to 5 times.
 Although it deals no damage itself, it causes a high amount of threat when used.

 Revenge (requires Defensive Stance) deals Physical damage to an enemy and a heavy amount of threat, but it can only be cast after you block, dodge or parry.

 Heroic Strike replaces your next auto-attack, causing it to grant no Rage, deal extra damage, cause extra threat, and gain "special attack" properties.
 This mostly means it will have an increased chance to hit and ignore glancing blow mechanics.
 Use it to dump excess Rage.

 Cleave also replaces your next auto-attack, but it also hits an additional target.
 This makes it useful for Rage dumping on AoE situations, but you should be careful as, unlike Heroic Strike, Cleave does not cause extra threat.